 If you are new to singing you have probably already made the mistake of focusing on singing from your throat.
-While the troat is also important for singing is just a smaller piece of the puzzle.
+While the throat is also important for singing but it is just a smaller piece of the puzzle.
 Established and experienced singers usually sing from the diaphragm, generally speaking, what makes a good singer is their ability to not only control their breathing but also to effectively use their diaphragm.

 If you find yourself often with inflamed vocal cords after singing just a couple of songs you either do not breathe correctly using your diaphragm or you force yourself way too much.
 Both of these can be detrimental to your performance in the long run.
 Most beginner singers when they first start out think that singing from the diaphragm is extremely difficult, this is mostly due to the overly complicated vocal exercises which some vocal coaches teach.

-While it is easy for the vocal teaches to use their diaphragm to sing, but for beginner singers, it can be extremely challenging.
+While it is easy for the vocal coaches to use their diaphragm to sing, but for beginner singers, it can be extremely challenging.
 This is mostly due to years of experience, but as I often said practice makes perfect and if you are serious about singing you should definitely focus on learning how to use your diaphragm for singing.
 The truth is that everybody is using their diaphragm to some extent while breathing and they are doing this unconsciously.
-For more tips and tricks on how to become a better singer, check out my recent article How to sing better ( Top 50 Ways and Industry Secrets ).
+For more tips and tricks on how to become a better singer, check out my recent article How to sing better ( Top 47 Tips and Industry Secrets ).

-You as a beginner singer should start doing breathing exercises which mainly focus on using your diaphragm.
+You as a beginner singer should start doing breathing exercises that mainly focus on using your diaphragm.
 While breathing using your diaphragm is easy, but singing from your diaphragm is a challenge in itself.
-Most singers pick up bad habits at some part trough their journey to become a singer, once they hit a wall it will be extremely difficult to pass the wall if they are not singing from their diaphragm.
+Most singers pick up bad habits at some part through their journey to become a singer, once they hit a wall it will be extremely difficult to pass the wall if they are not singing from their diaphragm.

-The diaphragm is a membrane which sits right below your rib cage, when you inhale this expands and when you exhale it contracts.
+The diaphragm is a membrane that sits right below your rib cage, when you inhale this expands, and when you exhale it contracts.
 If you are not used to using your diaphragm for singing you will get tired fast after the first couple of breathing exercises or by singing a couple of songs while using your diaphragm.
 This is normal, the diaphragm membrane is not an actual muscle but the muscles of your ribcage control it.

-Beginner singers do not have well-developed rib cages muscles and this is why they will hurt the first couple of times you use them, it is just like when you go to the gym and train an untrained muscle before, it will become sore.
+Beginner singers do not have well-developed rib cage muscles and this is why they will hurt the first couple of times you use them, it is just like when you go to the gym and train an untrained muscle before, it will become sore.
 The good news is that this muscle soreness will pass in a couple of days as the muscles controlling your diaphragm will become bigger and stronger, at this point you will no longer feel any muscle soreness and you will be able to use your diaphragm for singing easily.

 Do note that your main focus is to strengthen your diaphragm and keep checking your stomach if it is expanding and contracting while you are breathing.
 Do not inhale as much air as possible inflating your chest, focus on your stomach as with your chest being filled with air so does your diaphragm needs to be filled.
 Keep your breathing normal in order not to hyperventilate and do not force yourself.

 Your main goal is to breathe as relaxed as possible and to reach a point when your chest is filling up with air so does your stomach inflate.
-After two weeks of daily exercise, your diaphragm should be strong enough so you can use it for singing, do note that for some people this might take longer than others, just take your time and eventually you will master it.
+After two weeks of daily exercise, your diaphragm should be strong enough so you can use it for singing, do note that for some people this might take longer than others, just take your time, and eventually you will master it.

-Once you are comfortably breathing trough your diaphragm it is time to add singing to the exercise, just repeat the same exercise listed above by laying down on your back and putting one of your hands on your stomach to check if your diaphragm is doing the work.
-Now all you need is to start singing, repeat this exercise also for 1-2 weeks every day for 10-20 minutes daily.
+Once you are comfortably breathing through your diaphragm it is time to add singing to the exercise, just repeat the same exercise listed above by laying down on your back and putting one of your hands on your stomach to check if your diaphragm is doing the work.
+Now all you need is to start singing and repeat this exercise also for 1-2 weeks every day for 10-20 minutes daily.
 Once you are comfortable singing in this position it is time to go in front of the mirror and start singing using your diaphragm.